cookrn/mruby-bench-tool/README.md

 # mruby Bench Tool

 A simple tool to use for benchmarking a Ruby script against (c)ruby and mruby on your local machine.
-Two example scripts are included with their results from my laptop pasted below: `expensive.rb` and `string_concat.rb`.
+Six benchmark scripts are included and contributions will be accepted for more.
+Four of the included benchmarks are from the mruby repository but modified to have their print statements removed.

 ## Install